-All parties worked out an agreement to recognize the relative position of the other parties and their ability to pay.
+CCRA operates on a cost recovery basis.
+There are no adjustments made for ability to pay.
 Appropriate escape clauses were built in as well as a process for finalizing the operating charges based on a relative cost model.
 This approach required good faith on the part of all players.